-Which Gutter Guard Works for Oak Tassels?
+What is the Best Gutter Guard for Oak Tassels?

 Advantage Gutter Guard®: The Key to Surviving Oak Tassels

-Oak tassels are those sticky stringy things that drop in abundance from oak trees.
-Advantage Gutter Guard® has been proven to work – even against the tricky stringy things.
+Oak tassels are those sticky stringy things that drop abundantly from oak trees.
+Advantage Gutter Guard® has been PROVEN to work – even against the tricky stringy things.
 Find out why.

 First, however, we will briefly discuss oak tassels themselves and why they are such a formidable foe for leaf guards and other gutter protection.